 Nobody got to this point all on their own.
 Maybe you needed your friends to keep you from going insane during the crunch before finals week; maybe your family helped you see the finish line on the nights when you thought you could not make it to this day.

 Or perhaps you had that one professor who pushed you to be the best student that you could be.
-You completed all of the strenuous school work, but your support system helped you complete the four years of undergrad.
+You completed all of the strenuous school work, such as writing an English essay, but your support system helped you complete the four years of undergrad.
 If you don’t thank them in a “thanks mom & dad” on you cap, thank them in person for everything they do.

 DON’T: Wait Until the Last Minute